-Based on the foregoing, I find that the tenants are conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice which was December 12, 2012.
+Based on the foregoing, I find that the tenants are conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice which was December 16, 2012 taking into account the three days for deemed service of documents served by posting.

-Therefore, I find that the landlord is entitled to an Order of Possession based on the Notice to End Tenancy of December 2, 2012.
+Therefore, I find that the landlord is entitled to an Order of Possession based on the Notice to End Tenancy of December January 3, 2013.